-Join Richard Harrington for an in-depth discussion in this video Focusing manually, part of Up and Running with the Canon 6D.
+Join Richard Harrington for an in-depth discussion in this video Focusing manually, part of Learning the Canon 6D.

 …While I usually use auto focus, I sometimes find myself shooting manually.…Perhaps it's because I'm shooting video, and…I want to adjust the focus in the middle of a shot to deal with a moving subject.…Or perhaps that moving subject can't be tracked with auto focus, and…I might want to manipulate focus for…shallow depth of field, or to get a softly focused image for aesthetic reasons.…When shooting time-lapse, I'll typically set it to auto focus and…get the initial focus.…But then turn it off so that the camera doesn't make any changes inbetween shots.…